What should be set as the mean airway pressure when initiating high frequency oscillatory ventilation for a preterm infant?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-When initiating high-frequency oscillatory ventilation (HFOV) for a preterm infant, it is essential to set the mean airway pressure (MAP) correctly to ensure that adequate lung inflation and oxygenation are achieved without causing barotrauma.
-Setting the MAP 10-20% lower than the peak inspiratory pressure (PIP) on pressure control is appropriate because it allows for effective lung recruitment while minimizing the risk of overdistension.
+When initiating high-frequency oscillatory ventilation (HFOV) for a preterm infant, the mean airway pressure (MAP) should typically be set at a level that is lower than the peak inspiratory pressure (PIP) used during pressure control ventilation.
+This is because the primary goal of HFOV is to maintain adequate ventilation and oxygenation while minimizing the risk of lung injury.

 Subscribe